Taxes

 If there are any import duties or customs clearance fees to pay, then it is the responsibility of the recipient to pay these.
 They will not be shown during checkout when ordering on our website, you will need to pay them separately at a later date.

 For customers in the USA, if you select 'International Standard Tracked' as the shipping method for your order then it looks like any import duties will be collected by USPS with a customs clearance fee of $8.85 added if your parcel is subject to any import duties.
 For the 'Tracked courier' shipping option, the amount of import duty will be the same but the customs clearance fee added by couriers is likely to be larger.
+If you would like us to either use or avoid any specific couriers for your order, please contact us.

 Due to the rapidly changing nature of the additional tariffs, it is difficult to provide a definitive up-to-date list of which items are affected, but we can tell you the country of manufacture for particular items if you would like to try working out yourself whether they will be subject to import duty.
 It is listed below for some of our most popular items, for any others please email us: